tonsmets/SupermarketScraper/README.md

 Since big data and data gathering are words you hear quite often, I started looking into gathering data that I thought was interesting.

 This is still a work in progress.
+The code you find today could be gone or heavily modified by tomorrow!

 ## Current supported supermarkets:
 - [x] Albert Heijn